 Here are a few suggestions to stir up some action:

 2. Be flexible about viewing times.
-People are wildly busy during the holidays.
+Sticking to rigid open house dates is a mistake.
 You have to be able to accommodate a buyer's (or even a renter's) schedule.
-Weekend open houses don't make much sense.
-Give buyers a chance to see the apartment early in the morning or in the evening--and be sure that your broker understands just how important this ease of access is.
+Weekend open houses make much less sense during the period around Christmas.
+Give buyers a chance to see the apartment early in the morning or in the evening, and be sure that your broker understands just how important this ease of access is.

 3. Plan a special event.
 Gary Malin of Citi Habitats suggests that since “the holidays are a perfect time for a party, invite your neighbors over for drinks and make sure that they know that your apartment is on the market.
 Word of mouth is a powerful tool, so let your friends and neighbors be your advocates.”

-Know the competition.
-Take a look at their listings—other apartments in your building that are for sale and apartments like yours in other buildings.
+5. Know the competition.
+Take a look at their listings—specifically when it comes other apartments in your building that are for sale and apartments like yours in other buildings.
 Doug Perlson of Real Direct suggests coming in “just below the natural search break.
 If the competition is selling at $615,000 and the listing break [on a website] is $600,000, you may want to come in just below it.”

 If you're trying to rent out your place in the next month or two, you may want to:

 1. Appeal to renters who don't meet standard job and income requirements.
-Landlords small and large can broaden the pool of acceptable renters at no extra cost--or risk--by permitting renters to use an institutional guarantor like Insurent Lease Guaranty.
-This means you can consider students, international renters, freelancers etc., who may make responsible tenants but don't have the income/job you would like to see, a U.S. credit history, the cash to pay a year's worth of rent upfront, and/or rich nearby relatives willing to guarantee their lease.
+Landlords small and large can broaden the pool of acceptable renters at no extra cost—or risk—by permitting renters to use an institutional guarantor like Insurent Lease Guaranty (fyi, a Brick Underground sponsor).
+This means you can consider foreign employed persons without U.S. credit history, international and U.S. students, self-employed persons, non-employed persons with cash liquid assets, freelancers etc., who may make responsible tenants but don't have the income/job or backup you would like to see (credit history, the cash to pay a year's worth of rent upfront, and/or rich nearby relatives willing to guarantee their lease).